What is a Will?

 - People who aren't relatives have no right to inherit (though a cohabitant might if they raise court proceedings and meet certain criteria)

 - The courts will decide who to appoint as executor and require an insurance policy to be put in place to guard against wrongful actions by them

-As you can see, a lot of headaches (and expenses) for your loved ones can be avoided if you make a will.
+As you can see, a lot of headaches (and expenses) for your loved ones can be avoided if you make a Will.

-How it works and what it costs
+How a Will works and what it costs

-If you're in Scotland, we can make the process of setting up your will easy, no matter your needs.
+If you're in Scotland, we can make the process of setting up your Will easy, no matter your needs.
 It will apply to all your assets in the UK.
 Although this can also be true of assets outside the UK, we recommend consulting a lawyer in the local jurisdiction, as this is not always the case.

 Our legal experts will get all the information they need from you to draw up drafts, and we'll review everything thoroughly with you before making it official.